Overview of Program Structure:

 - Students will be supervised by their Dean's Scholars in Global Health Advisor upon matriculation to provide one-on-one advising until a research mentor is assigned.

 - Research mentors will be assigned based on the student’s project site and area of interest.

 - DSGH students will be required to pay the total tuition of their MD degree program.
 Student’s eligible for financial aid will be required to apply through the standard financial aid processing system.

 - Students will receive a scholarship covering the entire cost of tuition for their MPH degree.

 - Summer Global Health Experience: students will receive a stipend for travel, accommodations, and project-related expenses.

-- GHT students will receive a stipend during their Scholarly Year to support living expenses and travel.
+- DSGH students will receive a stipend during their Scholarly Year to support living expenses and travel.

 - INSPIRE: students will receive a stipend for travel, accommodations, and project-related expenses.

-The Global Health Track is a highly selective program.
-In addition to meeting the requirements for admission to the MD program, Global Health Track applicants must have some global health experience in their educational or work history (i.e. field of study as an undergraduate, global health project experience, etc).
+The Dean's Scholars in Global Health program is a highly selective.
+In addition to meeting the requirements for admission to the MD program, Dean's Scholars in Global Health applicants must have some global health experience in their educational or work history (i.e. field of study as an undergraduate, global health project experience, etc).
 Students will be expected to have demonstrated interest in public service and working with underserved populations as evidenced by past study, field experience, research, volunteerism and/or work experience.
 They will also be expected to have a strong commitment to working with underserved populations as a long-term career goal.

-Applications to the Global Health Track will be sent to students who have been accepted into the Icahn School of Medicine at Mount Sinai.
-Students should submit their completed applications by April 26th and notifications to successful candidates will be made by May 10th.
+Applications to the Dean's Scholars in Global Health program will be sent to students who have been accepted into the Icahn School of Medicine at Mount Sinai.
+Students should submit their completed applications by March 9th and notifications to successful candidates will be made by April 1st.